Lockheed selects Alabama and Georgia for next-gen air tanker plants

 By Mike Stone

-Expansion and hiring at existing sites in Mobile, Alabama, and Marietta, Georgia for the next U.S. tanker is contingent upon the award which was expected in late-2024 or 2025, Larry Gallogly, director of the LMXT program for Lockheed Martin Aeronautics, told reporters on Monday.
+Expansion and hiring at existing sites in Mobile, Alabama, and Marietta, Georgia, for the next U.S. tanker is contingent upon the award, which is expected in late 2024 or in 2025, Larry Gallogly, director of the LMXT program for Lockheed Martin Aeronautics, told reporters on Monday.